doombubbles/bg3-mods/README.md

 **Unseen Menace** - Now has Finesse property

 **Stalker Glovess** - Additional 1d4 Force damage now applies per Sneak Attack die

-**Necklace of Elemental Augmentation** - Now also applies to Force, Radiant, Necrotic and Psychic damage.

 **Circlet of Psionic Revenge** - Now also unlocks the Psychic Rend cantrip and grants the Githyanki War Magic effect to Githyanki wearers.
 Rarity increased to Very Rare.